Pod-Point/laravel-aws-pubsub/README.md

 }
 ```

-Feel free to queue these listeners, just like you would with an Laravel Listeners.
+Feel free to queue these listeners, just like you would with a standard Laravel Listeners.

 #### Generating Listeners